 While it’s understandable to increase the rent to keep up with other rising costs, you need to keep the change in price reasonable.
-If the increase in rent is too high, you might end up with a vacancy.
+If the increase in rent is too high, you might end up with a vacancy, which you always want to avoid.
 If the increase in rent is reasonable, renters will be motivated to renew the lease.

 Remember that attracting great tenants takes time and involves a thorough tenant screening process.
 If you already have great tenants, we suggest keeping them as long as you can.